LarsErb88/face_generator/README.md

 Documentation
 -------------

-This is my first RNN from scratch for generating Seinfeld TV scripts.
+This is my first DCGAN.

 Install
 --------